Time-continuous microscopic pedestrian models: an overview: Anticipation in pedestrian models

 Regarding force-based models, it is worth recalling that the inertial term on the left-hand side of \eqref{eq:HT} can be recovered by differentiation, if $C_i^{(t)}$ includes an inertial contribution $m_i[v-v_i(t)]^2/2$ \cite{karamouzas2017implicit,van2020generalized}.
 No such contribution is present for velocity-based models.

-This observation clarifies that anticipation does not imply being able to foresee the future, i.e., requiring the introduction of future positions $r(t''>t)$ of other agents in the cost function $C_i^{(t)}$.
+These observations clarify that anticipation does not imply being able to foresee the future, i.e., requiring the introduction of future positions $r(t''>t)$ of other agents in the cost function $C_i^{(t)}$.
 Instead, agents will try to predict these future positions on the basis of what they have observed at times $t'\leq t$.
 When no such anticipation is at play, notably if $C_i^{(t)}$ only involves the current positions of other agents, the model is said to be reactive; this is notably the case of the simplified Social Force Model used in \cite{helbing2000simulating}.